drwatson1/configuration-extensions/README.md

 }
 ```

-You can customize the section name by adding a class-level read-only property or field to the class with a name 'SectionName' as follow:
+You can customize the section name by adding a class-level read-only property or field to the class with the name 'SectionName' as follow:

 ```csharp
 public class MyServerOptions